acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 15.1 As the calculation of the Charter Price is based on a multitude of variables (aircraft type, itinerary, duration of stay, positioning flights, special services requested, etc.); the Supplier does not and cannot publish a fixed price list.

-15.2 The supplier shall provide a charter price upon receiving a flight request from the Charterer.If for any reason the charter price is subject to the supplier cancellation clause 9.6, the supplier will notify the Charterer.
+15.2 The supplier shall provide a charter price upon receiving a flight request from the Charterer.If for any reason the charter price is subject to the supplier cancellation Clause 9.6, the supplier will notify the Charterer.

-15.3 Further to (Clause 15.1) and (Clause 15.2), for the purpose of this Terms and associated Agreement, the Charter Price whether for a single sector, return flight, or a multi-sector flight, shall be a consolidated figure and shall not be subject to break-down by sector, number of sectors, or otherwise.
+15.3 Further to (Clause 15.1) and (Clause 15.2), for the purpose of these Terms and associated Agreement, the Charter Price whether for a single sector, return flight, or a multi-sector flight, shall be a consolidated figure and shall not be subject to break-down by sector, number of sectors, or otherwise.

 15.4 Upon the Charterer accepting one or more of the options on the quotation, the parties shall then proceed to sign the Agreement.